Mauriceac/hugo-template-main/README.md

-This copy of [Hugo Template](https://github.com/VasylynaBurger/hugo-template) tests [site](https://mauriceac.github.io/hugo-template-main/) deployment.
+This is a copy of [Hugo Template](https://github.com/VasylynaBurger/hugo-template) created for [site](https://mauriceac.github.io/hugo-template-main/) deployment testing.